Emergency Lighting Installation

 Choose Confires for Emergency Lighting Design & Installation

-Confires has 30 years of experience providing emergency lighting and fire protection services to customers in New Jersey, Delaware, and Philadelphia.
+Confires has 30 years of experience providing emergency lighting and fire protection services to customers in New Jersey and Delaware.
 You can put your trust in our experienced team to design a highly functional, code-compliant emergency lighting system for your building or office.

 Our competitive prices let you protect your employees and customers for less.
 At the same time, professional installation gives you peace of mind, knowing your emergency lights will function properly when you need them.
 When the time comes, we also offer emergency lighting inspections and emergency lighting repairs.